plasne/cosmos-ingest/func/README.md

 ## Execution Speed

 I looked at a lot of Function executions.
 If I divide the number of records processed by the execution time, I found the best performing execution processed about 100/sec and more commonly ~50/sec.
 Moreover, this is only consuming about 6.2k RU per physical partition or ~31k RU total.
 Therefore, I expect this execution to take about 2.5 hours.

+## Cancellations

+Through testing, I determined that about 4% of Azure Function executions on an App Service Standard SKU were canceled by the Function runtime.
+No reason code is available, so I cannot say for sure what the issue is, but I assume it is a particular threshold that is being tripped (too much CPU utilization, too much memory utilization, too many faults of some kind, etc.).

+The Premium SKU is not immune to these cancellations, but I only saw 1 cancellation out of dozens of runs, no where near 4%.

+## At-Least-Once

+Event Hubs delivers messages at-least-once, which means that you may see a record more than once.
+This could cause errors with the consumer implementation because it attempts to INSERT a record rather than UPSERT.